subnr01/javasmartphone/snatara1_Assignment1/ParkingTicket/README.txt

 of the police officer who issues the parking ticket.

-When a ParkedCar is instantiated, it has the information on the minutes that the car has been parked.
+When a ParkedCar is instantiated, it has the information on the minutes that the car has been parked and when the parking meter holds the minutes purchased for parking this car.

 The PoliceOfficer object is responsible for determining whether an offence is committed or not.